slarmoo/.github/profile/html/input/input.md

 ## ☑ Assignment

 This [CodePen](https://codepen.io/leesjensen/pen/dyVdNej) demonstrates all of the major input elements.
-Fork the pen and experiment.
+Fork the pen and do the following:

+1. Replace the text input's placeholder with "your name here".
+1. Add an additional optgroup.
+1. Add an additional checkbox.
+1. Add an additional radio button.
+1. Change the color input to default to red.

 When you are done submit your CodePen URL to the Canvas assignment.